Relaxations for binary polynomial optimization via signed certificates: Refined signed support decomposition.

-One crucial question is the \emph{support inference problem}, which asks to determine the appropriate decomposed signed support vectors in $\Theta$ for a refined signed support decomposition so that the lower bound $ \lambda^\star(\myvs, \Theta, \fL) $ can be as large as possible.
-This question can be viewed as an inverse problem, where we aim to infer the decomposed signed support vectors from observing the signed support vector of $f$.
-The problem arises naturally when designing sparse non-negativity certificates to approximate a dense polynomial.
+Given $\myvs$, the \emph{support inference problem} asks: This question can be viewed as an inverse problem, where we aim to infer the decomposed signed support vectors from observing the signed support vector of $f$.
+The problem arises naturally when designing sparse non-negativity certificates to approximate a dense polynomial, e.g., generating circuit polynomials \cite{papp2023duality}.